Douglas Clements: Building Blocks and Learning Trajectories

 Together with Julie Sarama, Clements developed the Building Blocks curriculum and the Learning Trajectories approach to early mathematics education.
 Learning trajectories consist of a learning goal, a developmental path along which children develop to reach that goal, and a set of activities matched to each level in that learning path.
 Clements has evaluated this approach in randomized controlled trials and shown it to have a positive impact on children's learning.
 This research has influenced evidence reviews and teaching guidance produced by the Education Endowment Foundation in the UK and the What Works Clearinghouse in the USA.

 Personal life

-Clements is married to fellow early mathematics researcher and collaborator Professor Julie Sarama.
+Clements is married to fellow early mathematics researcher and collaborator Julie Sarama.
 He has four children: Luke Clements, Abby Clements, Leah Meredith, and Ryan Clements.